You’re asking yourself questions as a complete beginner:

 - What do I want to get out of it?

-From the get-go, you are aligning your true motivation and your past to your actions with a clear mind.
+From the get-go, you are aligning your true motivation to your actions with a clear mind.
 Definitely something I wish I understood better back then, because it would have saved me time and the confusion of chasing different goals at the same time.

 2- Setting your goals and achieving them

 Now that you know a bit more about why you want to get started – do you want to have a model physique? get shredded?
 Do you want to be massive?
 Or do you simply want to lose weight without worrying about building muscle mass?

 There are countless goals you could have for yourself, and I can’t know what you want from it.
 You could want a specific lift (e.g. a 100kg bench press), bigger arms, a better booty.
 I don’t need to know what you want because the advice is always the same: whatever it is, write down your main goals!